 - Signs of hyperammonaemia the early signs of encephalopathy may be subtle and may include lethargy and behavioural change.
-Listen to the parents' concerns carefully. - Vomiting as a cause or result of metabolic decompensation.
-This will guide further management. - Constipation may lead to decompensation due to increased propionate absorption from the gut. - Intercurrent infection or other illness triggering metabolic decompensation. - Signs of pancreatitis this is probably considerably more common than recognised, partly because it is not easy to diagnose with confidence.
+Listen to the parents' concerns carefully. - Vomiting either as a cause or result of metabolic decompensation.
+This will guide further fluid management. - Constipation may lead to decompensation due to increased propionate absorption from the gut.

+© BIMDG 2008 Last reviewed February 2025

+- Intercurrent infection or other illness triggering metabolic decompensation. - Signs of pancreatitis this is probably considerably more common than recognised, partly because it is not easy to diagnose with confidence.
 It should be suspected if there is abdominal pain, shock out of proportion to other symptoms, or hypocalcaemia.
 Plasma lipase and amylase activity may not be raised, particularly at an early stage.
-Abdominal ultrasound may be helpful.

-© BIMDG 2008

-- Neurological status there is a high risk of neurological sequelae with decompensation, including cerebral oedema and stroke-like episodes.
+Abdominal ultrasound may be helpful. - Neurological status there is a high risk of neurological sequelae with decompensation, including cerebral oedema and stroke-like episodes.
 These may present during the recovery phase as a new-onset movement disorder.
 Document the initial GCS and ensure ongoing monitoring. - Cardiovascular status high risk of cardiomyopathy and cardiac arrhythmias.
 Cardiomyopathy may develop at any time, including during the recovery phase.
 Cardiac arrhythmias (especially long-QT syndrome) are an important complication which may lead to sudden death.
 All unwell patients with PA should be on a cardiac monitor.
 If there is any cardio-respiratory compromise, organise for an urgent ECG/ echocardiogram.